Klesges RC, Klesges LM, Eck LH, Shelton ML. A longitudinal analysis of accelerated weight gain in preschool children. Pediatrics 1995; 95: 126-130.

 - Obese children were over-sampled

-- Overweight was defined as relative weight greater than 75th percentile for body mass index according to USDHHS norms (1987).
+- Overweight was defined as relative weight greater than 75th percentile for BMI according to USDHHS norms (1987).

 Those who did not meet the inclusion criteria previously noted.